ml242/courtPO/w05/will_smith/project_log.md

 * Tables and relationships configured properly.
 Search configured properly with omdbapi
 * Absolutely lost on how to move forward with saving movies to the database based on my current user flow.
 * Stubbed out sudo code for where I think things should go.
 Need help moving forward with how to specifically save things to the database and where things need to be displayed.

+***
+# Wednesday ##
+* Challenging time today trying to figure out how to make my table relationships work properly, but they do and I have a product that actually does something.
+* Still need to add CSS styling and try to impliment reviews if time tomorrow.
+* Having issues deploying to Heroku.
+Will debug tomorrow.